segonse/segonse/README.md

 ## 🎓 Continuous Learning

 Blockchain technology is constantly evolving, and I'm committed to staying on the cutting edge.
-The next plan is learn rust and Solana chain development.
+The next plan is learn rust and Solana chain development, as well as public chain development and zero-knowledge proof.

 ## 📫 Get in Touch